benliepert/personal-website/content/blog/ptrace.md

 5. `r8`
 6. `r9`

-The **system call number** is stored in `orig_rax` and the **return value** is stored in `rax` in the second invocation of the syscall.
+The **system call number** is stored in `orig_rax`.
+The **return value** is stored in `rax` in the second invocation of the syscall.
 It is important to note that each system call triggers `wait()` twice.
 Once before being executed and once after.
 This can be useful to either modify arguments before the system call is executed or to get the return values after the syscall was executed.

 So far, I don't care about the arguments.
-I just want to print out what system call was being used.
+I just want to print out what system call was used.
 Since we only get access to the **system call number**, we need some sort of a list containing the system calls for your architecture to be able to print the corresponding names.
-The list I used can be found [here](https://gist.github.com/JakWai01/55049889b3a697010480b794a24befee) (x86_64).
+The list I used can be found [here](https://gist.github.com/JakWai01/55049889b3a697010480b794a24befee) (`x86_64`).
 The system call number corresponds with the index in the list.

 ```bash
 $ cargo r